The Camino de Santiago is one long, incredible journey. Having a packing list that only includes the essentials will make your journey easier.

 - Fleece jacket

-- Ultra-comfortable sneakers or hiking shoes – read my review on hiking boots and the best lightweight hiking shoes
+- Ultra-comfortable sneakers or hiking shoes – read my review on the best hiking shoes

 - Medium sized backpack, with hip straps (30-45L will work) – like this on Amazon

-- Sleeping bag or sleeping bag liner, also known as a sleeping sack
+- Summer sleeping bag or sleeping bag liner, also known as a sleeping sack

 - Trekking poles (technically optional, but it really helps you handle the weight of your backpack) read my review on trekking poles

 - Socks made of high-quality wool – hiking socks review